Youth Weight Training: Is it Okay? When Should They Start Lifting Weights?

 Is There a Difference Between Boys and Girls?

-Strength training for kids can be quite tricky, given the number of stigmas that surround it.
-One prime example is parents fearing that weights will make their daughter look ‘bulky’ or the idea that training is as beneficial for girls as it is for boys.
+Youth strength training can be quite tricky, given the number of stigmas that surround it.
+One prime example is parents fearing that the use of weights and weight machines will make their daughter look ‘bulky’ from lean body mass.
+Or the idea that this sort of physical activity is as beneficial for girls as it is for boys.
 Both are misconceptions.

-A well-thought-out strength training program creates healthier girls, both physically and mentally.
-In addition to gaining all the physical benefits of strength training, these girls will witness the progress they make firsthand, which acts as an excellent confidence boost.
+A well-thought-out child’s strength training program led by a qualified trainer creates healthier girls, both physically and mentally.
+In addition to gaining all the physical benefits of strength training, these girls will witness the progress they make firsthand, which acts as an excellent athletic performance, confidence and self esteem boost.

 Will Weight Lifting Stunt My Kids’ Growth?

-Once again, the key aspects when it comes to training as a child are close supervision, correct exercise form and technique, and lightweights.
+Once again, the key aspects when it comes to training as a child are close supervision, correct exercise form and technique, and lightweights, again, dumbbell-only workout could make for a great start, and still deliver great results.
 There is also the element of slow progression when it comes to adding more weight or doing more reps/sets.

 What Are the Benefits of Strength Training for My Kids?

 Research has proven that kids who train properly will have some of their fitness measures improved over time.